 The sport featured in the Games until 1924 in Paris, and returned as a demonstration sport in 1968 in Mexico City and in 1984 in Los Angeles.
 The success of the exhibition tournament in the American city was so great that the International Olympic Committee (IOC) decided to reinstate the sport, awarding medals in 1988 in Seoul.

 Although tennis started to be played on other surfaces, such as synthetic and clay courts, the word lawn in the entity's name was only removed in 1975, giving rise to the International Tennis Federation (ITF).

 There are singles and doubles matches, male and female, as well as mixed doubles.
 Players hit the ball with the racket into the opponent's playing area, over the net, and earn points if the opponent cannot return the ball.

 Matches are played in sets, which are subdivided into games.
 The first three points of the game are marked as 15, 30 and 40, and the next point wins the game.
 Whoever wins the first six games, by a margin of two games, takes the set.
 If there is a tie at 6-6, another game is played to seven points, counted normally and called a tie-break.

 Matches are won in the best of three sets (first to two) - except for the men’s singles final, which is a best of five sets encounter.
 In mixed doubles, after a 1-1 draw, there will be a match tie-break, that ends when a team reaches 10 points.

-The tournament format is similar to that of professional tournaments, with the match loser being eliminated and the winner of each bracket playing for gold.
+The tournament format is similar to that of professional tournaments, with the match loser being eliminated and the winner playing for gold.
 However, there is a contest for third place, for the bronze medal, between the losers of the semi-finals, which does not occur on the professional tennis circuit.
 There are 16 seeded players in singles tournaments, eight in doubles and four in mixed doubles, determined by the world rankings.